mathiasertl/django-ca/docs/source/contribute.rst

 Write tests
 ***********

 Please write tests for any new functionality.
-If you provide a bugfix, write a test that tests the fix, which means that the test should fail on current master and pass on your pull request.
+If you provide a bug fix, write a test that tests the fix, which means that the test should fail on current master and pass on your pull request.

-If a function is also covered with doctests, please consider adding an example there as well, if it affects handling a parameter or something.
+If a function is also covered with :py:mod:`doctests <doctest>`, please consider adding an example there as well, if it affects handling a parameter or something.

 *************
 Code coverage